brianleroux/meatspace.chat/readme.md

 - moderation features: kick and ban
 - ability to destroy a channel before 24hrs
 - ability to share audio, img, and video elements
-- ability to have persistent named channels
-- custom stylesheets per user